Skip to content

 Board Games Fun

-There are now two board games Café events each month at the Penfold Hall.
+Two board games Café events take place each month at the Penfold Hall.
 The afternoon session takes place every second Tuesday from 3:15pm until 5:15pm.
 The evening session takes place from 6pm to 9pm on the fourth Monday of each month.
 For more information speak to Gary or send him an email – or just turn up on the day.
-Come by yourself or invite a friend.
+Come by yourself, or invite a friend.

 Free Food – Three Times a Week!